1. Database Lingo

 statement which removes duplicate rows before output.
 If we execute the following query to the previous example, the output does not change because all rows are already unique:

-SELECT DISTINCT name , num dogs
+SELECT DISTINCT name , num_dogs

 FROM Person ;